William J. Sharkey (murderer): Life as a fugitive

 The details are speculative regarding Sharkey's subsequent life as a fugitive.
 He remained in New York City for several weeks after his escape, then booked passage to Cuba between late 1873 and early 1874 under the name "Frank Campbell" aboard the schooner Frank Atwood.
 Cuba was part of the Spanish Empire at the time and had no extradition treaty with the United States.
 Coincidentally, Tweed also fled to Cuba aboard the Frank Atwood in 1873 after escaping from jail, where he was imprisoned for corruption charges.

 Sharkey lived for a while in Cuba, allegedly visiting the American consulate in Havana to read about himself in the New York papers.
 His source of income remains unknown, although "he seemed to have plenty of money, and in answer to some inquiries made, he stated that his brothers furnished him with all he wanted from New York."
 Jourdan joined Sharkey in Cuba around 1876, and they subsequently married.
 She later returned to the U.S., an apparent victim of abuse.

 In March 1875, it was reported that Sharkey was arrested while trying to sail to South America, and that his return to New York was imminent.
 An article appeared indicating that Sharkey had entered the military service in South America.
 The Auckland Star reported in June 1900 that Sharkey was "located in Southern Spain, where he is eking out an existence as a guide, and the police have information which should result in his capture".
-Herbert Asbury wrote, "They never found Sharkey" in 1931, when Sharkey would have been around 84 if he was still alive.
+American journalist Herbert Asbury wrote, "They never found Sharkey" in 1931, when Sharkey would have been around 84 if he was still alive.